 In seventeen days the political torch will be passed.
 The new administration is paired with a sympathetic Congress and promises major change and public response is bound to be equally dramatic, comparable to the Civil Rights movement and demonstrations against the war in Vietnam.
 As someone who lived through those times, my anxiety for the next four years is running very high.
 Many of us thought those battles had been won or at least achieved a stalemate.

 One advantage of a long life is perspective, the ability to see cycles; the ebb and flow of public opinion and, now and then, the creation of new institutions.
 “The Church” has my attention these days, divided as it is on the merits of the President Elect.
 As a former Christian, I look with interest at the many flavors of Christianity, the Baskin-Robins of religious traditions.
 One source estimates there are between 30,000 and 40,000 denominations worldwide.
 But today they seem to be coalescing in two camps: those who find the P-E a divinely-ordained leader, an exemplary standard bearer for their Dominionist cause and ushering in the End Times.
+And those who see him as a narcissist and sociopath.
+God Save the Republic!

 There is also Liberal Christianity, mainstream denominations that have been in decline since World War II; tolerant of all those changes that have irked, even infuriated, the Fundamentalist Right: the ordination of women; mixed racial and same-gender marriage; women’s control of their reproductive systems, to name only a few.
 I know where my sympathies lie, though they’re unlikely to get me back into the pew.